-College employees who have the authority to take corrective action (Chancellor, Deans, Directors, and faculty members) have a duty to report Sexual Harassment to the Title IX Coordinator when they receive a report of such conduct, witness such conduct, or otherwise obtain information about such conduct.
+In the scope of their employment, all College employees have a duty to report sexual misconduct to the Title IX Coordinator or Deputy Title IX Coordinator when they receive a report of such conduct, witness such conduct, or otherwise obtain information about such conduct.
 This includes employees who may have a professional license requiring confidentiality if they are not employed by the College in that professional role.
-An employee with the authority to take corrective action who does not report Sexual Harassment as required by this Policy may be disciplined accordingly, up to and including termination.
+An employee not reporting sexual misconduct as required by this policy may be disciplined accordingly, up to and including termination.